-Although you cannot direct how the Alfond Grant is invested, you must choose an investment option(s) for any contributions you choose to make to the account.
+Although you cannot direct how the Alfond Grant is invested, you choose an investment option(s) for any contributions that are made to the account.
 You may choose to invest in more than one portfolio, but the total allocation for the portfolios you select must equal 100%.
-The NextGen Client Direct Series Program Description and Participation Agreement describes each portfolio in more detail.
+The NextGen® Client Direct Series Program Description and Participation Agreement describes each portfolio in more detail.
 For more information, read the Program Description or call FAME at 800-228-3734.

 What happens if I do not select a portfolio?